Last updated on February 27, 2025

 I had some conflict when looking up DIY ideas for Commander deck boxes.
 I love DIY things.
 I think they tend to look super nice and it’s always an amazing feeling when you’re able to craft your own stuff.
 But I also think DIY boxes run too many risks of not meeting enough of the criteria I need when considering a deck box.

-If you’re looking for a way to store your decks that looks really nice and isn’t really going to leave the house, then DIY is the right way to go.
+If you need a way to store your decks that's functional, looks really nice and isn’t really going to leave the house, then DIY is the right way to go.

-There’s always small DIY options like using a bought box as a base to put some decor on.
-It’s not the same as making your own box, but you can customize them to better fit you and your personality.
+There are always small DIY options like using a bought box as a base to put some decor on.
+It’s not the same as making your own, but you can customize deck boxes to better fit you and your personality.

 Guild-Themed DIY EDH deck boxes

-If you’re interested in woodwork (or you’re already good at it), you can make your own deck box from scratch.
-This obviously takes a lot of time and effort, but it’s a great hobby and can really help keep your cards in order.
+If you’re interested in woodwork (or you’re already good at it), you can make your own deck box from wood.
+This takes a lot of skill, time and effort, but it’s a great hobby and can really help keep your cards in order.
 I do have to emphasize that you probably need to already have a woodworking hobby for this to make sense.

 I’d personally opt for non-DIY boxes in this particular case just because boxes can be excessively hard to make, and the ones you can buy aren’t excessively expensive.
 If you want to have fun, make some personalized things, and don’t really expect to take them out a lot, then you should 100% go for some DIY options.